-The budget is from 40-60 shkalim per day plus airfares/busfares. over 6 years ago
+The budget is from 40-60 shkalim per day plus airfares/busfares. almost 7 years ago

 Thailand is really easy to get around in and cheap.
 Bangkok might feel like total chaos at first, but you will find it very friendly after a couple of days when you get used to they heat and the traffic.